JohnCarlosReed/Documentation/development_ideas.md

 Ideas
 -----
-- gnu irc
 - histogram of pi numbers
 - try http://www.charlesproxy.com/
 - read http://people.freedesktop.org/~marcheu/linuxgraphicsdrivers.pdf
 - do the lkml faq suggestions
-- start C repo, hello world, search for math problems
-- shouldi - do it in C then after wrap it in gtk or qt
 - try to output an image or gui in c, perhaps mandelbrot
 - an interpreter for my own esoteric language
 - make my own fib sequence